top of page

 _______________

-Both struck the writer as odd; obviously, there were Stewart Springs mysteries yet to be solved.
+Both struck the writer as odd; obviously there were Stewart Springs mysteries yet to be solved.

-In July 2019, that mystery finally cleared.
+In July 2019, the mystery finally cleared.
 His mortal coil, shucked in 1914, rests next to those of his wife, daughter, grandson and son-in-law, in the City of Mount Shasta's Mount Shasta Memorial Park, Masonic section, off Lassen Lane.
 The simple grave markers are uniformly plain, giving only name and life span.
 (Death, the great equalizer.)

 _________________________________________